noahgeren/SpringBootTemplate/README.md

-# Vue Template
+# Spring Boot and Vue Template
-Template for starting new Vue projects.
-Includes Axios, Boostrap Vue, Velocity, Vuex, and Vue-Router.